TheRabbittt/rpi-docker-setup/README.md

     external: true
 ```

 Once the container is up you should be able to reach bitwarden through ```http://{raspberrypi-ip}:8080```, although you won't be able to create an account or use it just yet.
 Bitwarden needs to go through HTTPS otherwise errors will occur.
-There are multiple ways of doing this, one way is through a reverse proxy which I found to be the easiest.
+There are multiple ways of doing this, one way is through a reverse proxy which I found to be the easiest, I use NGINX Proxy Manager for this.

 ## Wireguard VPN
 I also have a VPN on my Pi to be able to reach my DNS and my LAN in general from outside my network.
 There are different options out there but I choose wireguard and found it simple to configure.